Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ### Workbook.ForceFullCalculation
 <a name="MultithreadedCalculation"> </a>

-You can set the new workbook property, **Workbook.ForceFullCalculation**, programmatically by using the Excel object model.
+You can set the new workbook property **Workbook.ForceFullCalculation** programmatically by using the Excel object model.
 When this property is set to **True**, dependencies are not loaded at open, and every calculation of the workbook is a full calculation.

 If you have a workbook that has so many complex dependencies that loading the dependencies at workbook open takes a long time or recalculation takes longer than full calculation, you can use this property to force Excel to skip loading the dependencies and always use full calculation.